 It started with just one restaurant – in 1988 on Newcastle’s Quayside, 21 Queen Street was set up by chef Terry Laybourne, his wife Susan and brother Laurance.
 Within three years it had won a Michelin star and become one of the region’s best-loved fine-dining establishments.

 Following the success of 21 Queen Street, the 21 Hospitality Group was formed – a diverse collection of some of the North East’s highest-regarded restaurants including Caffé Vivo (2008, a contemporary Italian), Café 21 Fenwick (2006, a stylish department-store eatery), The Broad Chare (2011, a pub serving proper beer and good food) Saltwater Fish Company (2015, a fish bar and fishmonger) and more recently Porterhouse Butcher and Grill (2017, a butcher shop and steak house).
 21 Queen Street became Café 21 in 2000 and relocated to Trinity Gardens in 2007.
 In 2015 it underwent a total interior transformation and was re-branded 21.
 Today, it remains one of the North East’s best-known restaurants and the flagship of the 21 Hospitality Group.
+This year, Caffe Vivo has closed it’s doors after 10 great years and work has begun on its successor.
+St. Vincent – a relaxed modern wine bar.

 Terry and his team have won numerous awards along the way – a Michelin Star, Egon Ronay Star, Independent Restaurateur of the Year, Gold Winner Taste of North East England, Newcomer of the Year and an MBE for services to the hospitality industry.